xize/phpschedulerlib/README.md

 ### .3 License
 Our library is licensed under the GPLv3 license, the license is AS IS without any warrenty implied please see: https://github.com/xize/phpschedulerlib/blob/master/LICENSE.

+We recommend to copy our license and keep our headers and commit data active for our contributors.